vulgo/ga-h97n-wifi-hackintosh/README/README-SMBIOS.md

 # SMBIOS

-## GenSMBIOS script

 > GenSMBIOS is a python script that uses acidanthera's `macserial` to generate SMBIOS and optionally saves them to a plist

-The model identifier used to generate serials should match `SystemProductName` in the `PlatformInfo` section of your `config.plist`
+The model identifier used to generate serials should match `SystemProductName` in the `PlatformInfo` section of your `config.plist`.

+Refer to [README-Intel-Graphics.md](/README/README-Intel-Graphics.md) if necessary.

 | Model Identifier  | Graphics Configuration |
 |:------------------|:-----------------------|